 In 1968, the Supreme Court ruled that representation had to be equalized along "one man, one vote" lines.
 At that time, the County had two options.
 It could have maintained the Board of Supervisors, but "weighed" each vote according to population.
 Instead, the County opted to divide into equal population districts, allowing each legislator to represent approximately the same number of people.
 There are now 10 legislative districts in the County, some encompassing more than one municipality.

-The Legislature is comprised of 10 County Legislators who are elected to two and four-year terms to represent the citizens residing in a legislative district.
+The Legislature is comprised of 10 County Legislators who are elected to four-year terms to represent the citizens residing in a legislative district.

 The County Legislature meets the second and fourth Wednesday of each month in the Legislative Chambers of the Clinton County Government Center at 137 Margaret Street, Plattsburgh, New York at 7 p.m. (unless otherwise noted).
 Click here for legislative calendar.